CITY PULSE: Tomorrow we Inherit the Earth

 Artistic Emergence

-The ArtCiti Gallery is hosting Amberin Asad & Samreen Wahedna, Doda Baloch, Faheem Ahmed, Muntehaa Azad, Sadia Arif, Tahir Bilal Ummi and Tooba Bashir’s art exhibition titled ‘Artistic Emergence’ from September 26 to September 28.
+The ArtCiti Gallery is hosting Amberin Asad & Samreen Wahedna, Doda Baloch, Faheem Ahmed, Muntehaa Azad, Sadia Arif, Tahir Bilal Ummi and Tooba Bashir’s art exhibition titled ‘Artistic Emergence’ until September 28.
 Call 021-35250495 for more information.

 Purification by fire